 Under the civil misleading advertising section, it must be proven that: (i) a representation has been made; (ii) to the public; (iii) to promote a product or business interest; (iv) that is literally false or misleading (or with a false or misleading general impression); and (v) that the claim is “material” (i.e., likely to influence an average consumer into buying or using a product or otherwise altering their conduct).
 Criminal misleading advertising is substantially similar, but in addition also requires that a claim be made “knowingly or recklessly” (i.e., with intent).

 A few key points about Canadian misleading advertising law include:

 1. The misleading advertising sections of the Competition Act are broad enough to apply to claims made relating to services or “any business interest”.

 2. A representation to a single person can be sufficient to be “to the public”.

 3. Both the literal meaning and “general impression” of a claim are relevant in determining whether a claim is false or misleading (i.e., a representation that is literally true may, nevertheless, be false or misleading if the “general impression” of the claim is false or misleading).

 4. It is not necessary to show that any person has actually been deceived or misled as a result of a claim.
 Similarly, the monetary value of a transaction is not relevant to whether a claim is materially false or misleading.

-The Competition Bureau has issued an Information Bulletin (Misleading Representations and Deceptive Marketing Practices: Choice of Criminal or Civil Track under the Competition Act) that outlines its approach to determining whether to pursue the criminal or civil track in relation to misleading advertising.
 In general, the Bureau will in most cases follow the civil track unless certain criteria are satisfied including clear and compelling evidence that misleading advertising was engaged in intentionally and that a criminal prosecution would be in the public interest.